Restaurant Emergency Procedures Chart

 - Blackouts: You’ll know what to do in the kitchen if the electricity goes out.
 Some important advice is to turn off the breakers to the kitchen, especially if the grills are run on electric.
 It is really important to turn off the gas for gas appliances like stoves or fryers.
 Lock the walk-in refrigerator and freezers.
 Every time cold storage is opened during a blackout, the temperature rises.
 You do not want to take a chance and lose your entire inventory.
-This may cause hundreds or thousands of dollars in lost food products.
+Consequently, this may cause hundreds or thousands of dollars in lost food products.

-- Fires: You’ll learn the basics on how to extinguish small fires.
+- Fires: You’ll learn the basics of how to extinguish small fires.
 You need to know how to get all of your guest and employees out of the restaurant safely.
 Do you have time to turn things off before leaving the restaurant during emergencies?

 - Credit card procedures: How to collect cash and process credit cards during emergencies–especially during blackouts.
-If you don’t have your cash register you need to have a back-up to track money.
+If you don’t have your cash register, you need to have a back-up to track money.

 You need to train your management staff in every possible emergency scenario.
-Following the restaurant emergency procedures chart outlined in this 7 page document will save lives and money.
+Following the Restaurant Emergency Procedures Chart outlined in this 7-page document will save lives and money.

 All 7 pages for